11338_Cregger_Horizontal_Outline_OnWhite_PANTONE 1

 avoid-getting-ripped-off-by-a-plumber

-Cregger is proud to serve homeowners across Metro Detroit with expert heating, cooling, plumbing, and electrical services.
+Cregger is proud to serve homeowners across Metro Detroit with expert heating, cooling, plumbing, and electrician.
 Most plumbers are hardworking professionals who take pride in doing the job right.
 But homeowners still worry about being overcharged, pressured into unnecessary work, or hit with surprise fees—especially during emergencies, when you’re stressed and trying to protect your home.

 The good news is you can avoid getting ripped off by a plumber without becoming an expert yourself.
 The key is to know what a trustworthy service experience looks like, recognize common red flags, and ask a few simple questions that expose vague pricing or unnecessary upsells.